15 Foods To Buy When You’re Broke

 15. Rice

-Buy a large bag of rice, and it should last you a while.
+Buy a large bag of rice, which should last a while.
 Rice stretches and isn’t as tricky to cook as some people might think.
 It’s even easier if you already have a rice cooker at home.
 You can do so much with rice, from adding it to soups, serving it as a side dish with soy sauce on top, or even eating it with beans.
 Rice can keep you feeling full, too.
 In case you missed this post, How to Cook Rice.
+Rice Cooker

 Final Word

 These are the top 15 foods to buy when you’re broke.
 If you want to feed your family and save money, be sure to add these foods to your grocery list.
-We all know food prices are going up, so please add to your food inventory now.
+We all know food prices are historically high, so please add to your food inventory now.
 May God Bless this world, Linda

 Copyright Images: Various types of Pasta Depositphotos_41609615_S